-LWCAMPO is currently in the process of updating its Public Participation Plan, Limited English Proficiency Plan, and Title VI Plan.
-These plans will help set the foundation for equitable planning practices.
+LWCAMPO worked on updating its Public Participation Plan which was approved by the Policy Committee on September 21, 2022.
+LWCAMPO continues in the updating process of the Limited English Proficiency Plan, and Title VI Plan.
+All these plans will help set the foundation for equitable planning practices.
 A goal of LWCAMPO is to enhance its data development efforts.
 Through enhanced data we can better understand and analyze the needs of undeserved communities, and develop plans that will create opportunities in disadvantaged communities.